©1978

 giving to name charities.
 They attended the synagogues to be

-seen.
 Jesus said that He wept over

 Jerusalem.
 Jerusalem represented the Church of His day.
 It was